 Common Materials Used in Wheelchairs

-Wheelchairs made from steel and aluminium are more affordable and suitable for everyday use.
+Wheelchairs made from steel and aluminum are more affordable and suitable for everyday use.

 Wheelchair accessories are great for people who spend long periods of time in a wheelchair.
 Accessories like wheelchair cushions, ramps, gloves, reachers, and lifters are created specifically to improve the user’s quality of life while providing comfort and convenience